 At Westbourne School we believe it is important to reignite a child’s love of learning and this can only be achieved by offering a wide array of activities which both stretch our pupils acafemically, but also ignite their sense of awe and wonder at the world around them.

 Our learning at Key Stage 3 follows two pathways – a formal pathway which follows the national curriclum outcomes; and a semi-formal curriculum which focuses on literacy, numeracy and other key concepts alongside enrichment and therapeutic input.
 Pupils on the the semi-formal pathway are often taught in nurture groups or in a more ‘primary style’ wioth class having one classroom and one teacher with subject specialists coming to them when appropriate.

 Our pupils have often had limited positive experiences of traditional classroom based learning and therefore we aim to provide as many opportunities to learn outside the classroom.
 All pupils have the opportunity to learn outdoors, and from Year 9 pupils will start working towards their Bronze DofE award.

 Key Stage 4

-Where possible, we will also support our vocational learners by providing work experience opportunities to gain a ‘real world’ insight into their areas of interest.
+Where possible, we will also support our learners by providing work experience opportunities to gain a ‘real world’ insight into their areas of interest.